1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

   })
 ```

-Then, add a bit of js to your webpage that listens for these events:
+Then, add a bit of javascript to your page that connects to that websocket and reloads the page when it receives a broadcast:

 ```html
 <script>